Xzeryn/Elastic-Stack-Docker/README.md

 This project creates a full Elastic stack in docker using `docker compose`.

-It is based heavily on the work done by elkninja and adds local copies of the Elastic Package Registry (EPR) and Elastic Artifact Registry (EAR) containers for air-gapped environments.
+It is based heavily on the work done by elkninja and adds local copies of the Elastic Package Registry (EPR) and Elastic Artifact Registry (EAR) (including the Elastic Defend integration policy artifacts) containers for air-gapped environments.

 **WARNING:** The Elastic Package Registry image is ~15G and the Elastic Artifact Registry is ~4G in size.